Reiningecho90/S.A.N.E.-AI/README.md

 - Added comments and updated v1.1 script.
 These changes can be found in 'S.A.N.E.
 Assistant.py'
 - Preparing to move the new NN in for v1.2 testing (this could be the last beta before full publicity AKA S.A.N.E.
 1.0)
 - V1.2 ready NN moved into main script and worked issues, next is IDE testing and then .exe testing (5/7/2021)
+- Proceeding into SKLearn NN after testing in main script sucessful (5/13/2021)